Implementing login messages

 The wow_messages_python repository contains the Python code used to generate the Python message library.
 It can be used as inspiration for your own implementation.
 The generator directory contains the actual code generation, and the wow_login_messages directory contains the generated library.

 Python code will be shown in this document to provide examples of how libraries could be implemented.
 If you want to use the Python library then just bypass this and use the library directly instead.
+A C# library is available here.

 Message Layout